How to Wash and Care for Fleece Jackets

-Fleece fabric is made with polyester fibers—often recycled plastics.
-The texture is created by weaving the fabric with small, loose loops on one side.
-After the fabric is woven, the side with the loops is passed over brushes that cut and pull the loops apart to create a soft, fuzzy, napped finish that helps create the insulating qualities of fleece.
+Fleece jackets come in a variety of colors, weights, and styles; they are durable, warm, water-resistant, and generally easy to care for.
+Fleece fabric is made of polyester fibers—often recycled plastics, and the texture is created by weaving the fabric with small, loose loops on one side.
+After the fabric is woven, the side with the loops is passed over brushes that cut and pull the loops apart to create a soft, napped finish that contributes to the fabric's insulating qualities.

 Equipment / Tools

 - Large sink or tub

 - Mild laundry detergent

 |Cycle Type||Gentler or permanent press|